Ben Bradley (politician)

-Benjamin David Bradley (born 11 December 1989) is a British Conservative Party politician who has been the Member of Parliament (MP) for Mansfield, Nottinghamshire, since the 2017 general election.
+Benjamin David Bradley (born 11 December 1989) is a British former Conservative Party politician who served as the Member of Parliament (MP) for Mansfield from 2017 to 2024.

-On 8 January 2018, during Prime Minister Theresa May's Cabinet reshuffle, Bradley was appointed as Vice Chairman of the Conservative Party for Youth.
-He resigned his role on 10 July 2018 in protest against May's strategy in relation to Brexit.
-He is also the chairman of Blue Collar Conservatives.
+Bradley was an elected member at Nottinghamshire County Council from May 2017, having also served as leader of that council from 2021 to 2024.
+In December, Bradley was announced as a Cabinet member for the remaining months until the May 2025 Nottinghamshire County Council election.

+In March 2025, Bradley confirmed he would not be involved in politics for the foreseeable future, and as of April 2025 he was media head at STEP energy project in North Nottinghamshire, and a consultant in local government.

-Bradley was a councillor on Ashfield District Council from May 2015 to September 2017.
-He has served on Nottinghamshire County Council since May 2017.
-After being elected to the House of Commons in June 2017, Bradley chose to resign from Ashfield Council whilst remaining as a Nottinghamshire county councillor.
-In May 2021, Bradley became Leader of the Council.
+He was previously a ward councillor on Ashfield District Council from May 2015 to September 2017.

 Early life

 Bradley was born on 11 December 1989 in Ripley, Derbyshire, to Chris, a police officer, and Sally Bradley, a public servant.
 He was privately educated at Derby Grammar School, a selective independent school based in the western Littleover area of Derby.

-Bradley briefly attended the University of Bath and the University of Salford, but did not complete his undergraduate studies at either.
-On returning to the East Midlands, he worked in a variety of jobs including as a landscape gardener, bartender and a supermarket shelf stacker.
-He subsequently attended Nottingham Trent University where he studied politics, graduating in 2013.
-He became interested in politics whilst at university.
+Bradley briefly attended the University of Bath studying sport science relating to his hockey ambitions.
+He later enrolled at University of Salford, before transferring to Nottingham Trent University where he studied politics, graduating in 2013.

-After leaving university he worked for four months as a recruitment consultant.

-He then became campaign manager and later constituency office manager for Mark Spencer, Conservative MP for Sherwood.
+After university, Bradley became campaign manager and later constituency office manager for Mark Spencer, Conservative MP for Sherwood.

 Political career

+Local government

 Whilst working for Conservative MP Mark Spencer, Bradley was elected as Conservative councillor for the Hucknall North Ward on Ashfield District Council in May 2015, taking the newly created third seat for the ward following the approval of new ward boundaries.
 As well as working for Spencer, Bradley subsequently worked as a senior parliamentary assistant to Nick Boles, the then Conservative MP for Grantham and Stamford.
+In 2017, both Bradley and Mark Spender were criticised in 2017 by the Parliamentary Commissioner for Standards for misusing taxpayers' resources, such as the MP's newsletter, to link to "overtly party-political content".
+Bradley was sent on a training course on how to use parliamentary resources appropriately.

+In 2016, Bradley incorrectly claimed that a company in India had been commissioned by Ashfield District Council to carry out a telephone survey at a cost of £17,000 when in fact it had been carried out by British company.

 He was elected to Nottinghamshire County Council for the Hucknall North seat in May 2017.